• Facebook

 Enjoy the Sunset from Gaia

-Cross the famous bridge Ponte Luis I and you’ll be in the city of Vila Nova de Gaia.
+Cross the famous bridge Ponte Luis 1 and you’ll be in the city of Vila Nova de Gaia.
 The city is known for its many port wine cellars.
 So if you want to take a port wine tour with wine tasting you can choose from many different wine companies.
 From Vila Nova de Gaia, or just Gaia, you can also watch a beautiful sunset.
 The park Jardim do Morro is a great place for it.
 It can get very crowded for sunset, so arrive early enough if you want a good seat.
 There are even pop-up stalls next to the park that sell drinks and popcorn for sunset watchers.

 Go for Some Delicious Vegan Food

+End the first day of the 3 day Porto itinerary with some good food.
 Porto is absolutely amazing for vegan food, check out all the vegan restaurants in Porto we tried.
 In this article, you can also find out my favourite vegan restaurant in Porto.

 If you want to try a traditional Portuguese dish, which originated in Porto, try a francesinha.
 It’s a sandwich with cheese on top and then some kind of hot tomato sauce gets poured over it.
 You can see the signs for it everywhere.
 Most vegan restaurants in Porto offer a vegan version of it, and even some non-vegan restaurants have a vegan version on the menu.